sami-badawi/shapelogic-scala/README.md

 This feels dated and has many problems:
 * Java does not have the unsigned integer that are prevalent in image processing.
 * AWT was made for the purpose of making GUIs and 2D graphics.
-* There are a lot of encapsulation and dependencies.
+* AWT has many layers of encapsulation and a lot of dependencies.
-* It feels clumsy.
+* It feels clumsy and dated.

 [BoofCV](http://boofcv.org) and [ImageJ](https://imagej.nih.gov/ij/features.html)
 are a good new image processing libraries for Java, but they don't use Scala's advanced language features.